pepijndevos/utterson/README.markdown

 # Utterson #

 Yet another Jekyll and Hyde reference for a simple static site generator.
-Only this time-- it's in Clojure!
+Only this time, it's in Clojure!
 Why?
 Because!

 ## Features ##